SteveJustin1963/tec-SCOPE/README.md

-##  stage 2 - pots with cam angle motors
+# Stage 2 - pots with cam angle motors
 - Two DC motor drives attached to the telescope mount using threaded rod+ nuts= worm drives acting as a swinging cam
 - The worm drive and cam radius design will enhance torque control and minimize backlash.
 - add 2 switch joy stick to enable manual slewing